dnl-rss/secureum-slot2-solidity101/01_contract.md

 ### 30. Struct Types

 `struct` types group several variables into a custom data structure.

 Struct members are access using a period `.`,

 ### 31. Enum Types

-`enum` types create custom types with a finit set of constant values to improve readability.
-They may take a minimum of 1 member and a maximum of 256 members.
-They can be explicitly converted to/from integers.
-Options are represented by unsigned integer values starting from 0.
-Default value is the first member
+`enum` types create custom types with a finite set of constant values to improve readability.
+- May take a minimum of 1 member and a maximum of 256 members.
+- Explicitly convertible to/from integers.
+- Options are represented by unsigned integer values starting from 0.
+- Default value is the first member

 > An `enum` object restricting types of fruit to `APPLE`, `BANANA`, or `PEACH`